anm/anm.github.com/blog/_posts/2016-12-15-How-to-register-for-Las-Palmas-city-bikes-bybike.md

 - After returning, you need to wait 15 minutes to use one again.

-- You can borrow a bike up to three times per day.
+- You can borrow a bike up to five times per day.

 Rental is done with a smartcard or a phone app.